owncloud-archive/doc-index-org/README.md

-# doc-index
+# doc-index-org
-This repo is for editing and publishing doc.owncloud.org/index.html and doc.owncloud.com/index.html.
-Originally these pages were maintained in owncloud/documentation and owncloud/documentation-enterprise, which required multiple backports for every minor change.
-Now they have their own happy little independent repo and a single master branch.
+This repo is for editing and publishing https://doc.owncloud.org/index.html.
+Originally these pages were maintained in owncloud/documentation and owncloud/documentation-enterprise, which required multiple backports for every change.
 To edit this page create a new branch and then open a PR.